Unit 1 Breakdown

 Acceleration-time | instantaneous acceleration | nothing meaningful | velocity |

-As you cover more chapters, you will come across more graphs, like Force-time or Force-acceleration graphs.
+As you cover more chapters, you will come across more graphs, like force-time, energy-distance graphs, etc.

 Now that you understand the basics of motion graphs, it’s important to use our logic skills to extend this to all other graphs.

-The 2 important things you must remember is taking the slope of the line and the area under the graph.
+Two important things you must remember is taking the slope of the line and the area under any graph.
 You can figure out what these quantities mean by looking at formulas of units.

 For example, lets suppose we are working with a Force-acceleration graph.
 What would the slope of the graph represent?

-The slope would be Force ÷ acceleration, which you will later learn, is equal to mass (F/m = a).
+The slope would be Force divided by acceleration, which is equal to mass, as you’ll learn in unit 2.

 Before continuing complete the worksheet below, to test your understanding so far.
 Remember to review all missed questions.